Brazing-inspection

 Therefore one of the first and most important Brazing-inspection steps, well before starting the joining process, consists in verifying that the right fabrication tolerances are observed and realized in practice even before assembling.

-Much of the brazing success depends, as is widely known, on cleanliness and freedom from surface oxides.
-Brazing-inspection will have to determine that suitable means and procedures are used, and that no contaminants are permitted to come in contact with the materials.
+Therefore Brazing inspection has to determine that suitable means and procedures are used, and that no contaminants are permitted to come in contact with the materials.

 The assembly procedures may be complex and demanding, and the use of proper and clean fixtures may need attention and fussiness.
 The placement of the proper amount of brazing filler metal and of flux in all joints may be quite exacting.